ttetrafon/practice/unreal engine/meshes.md

   - Select **Input Textures -> False** and **Material -> Material Input Method -> Do not create material**, as we will usually use materials already created in the project.
 - Select the object and assign the default material(s).

+### Normalisation

+- Meshes should be scaled to fit the game's scale when imported.

 ## Static Meshes

 - Rigid objects that do not change shape/form.